 When you choose a pre-law specialization at Calvin, our experienced faculty and special events provide you with advice, preparation, resources and course recommendations to help you evaluate law as a future career, to prepare you for law school, and to equip you for the future.

-Our regularly scheduled events include a yearly Luncheon Series focused on legal careers and practice areas, a yearly Workshop Series concentrated on the law school application process, a biennial Pre-Law Day featuring panel discussions by legal professionals and law school admissions staff which alternates with a biennial Pre-Law Chicago trip that includes visits to law firms and the LSAC law school forum, and a biennial Interim course exploring legal careers and practice areas.
+Our regularly scheduled events include a yearly Luncheon Series focused on legal careers and practice areas, a yearly Workshop Series concentrated on the law school application process, and a biennial Pre-Law Day featuring panel discussions by legal professionals and law school admissions staff which alternates with a biennial Pre-Law Chicago trip that includes visits to law firms and the LSAC law school forum.

 How Calvin's pre-law program works

 Calvin's pre-law program works differently than a major or minor program.
 Pre-law at Calvin is not a major; it's a specialization that you choose to pursue in conjunction with a major in another field.
 There are no required pre-law courses; instead, students select a major field of study in an area of interest to them as they prepare to attend law school after earning their four-year degree.
 The courses and experiences that comprise the pre-law specialization emphasize analytic and problem-solving skills, oral communication, political theory, history, ethics and justice.

 As the chart below shows, law schools accept undergraduate degrees in a wide variety fields and interests, with specific training in the field of law taking place in law school rather than college.
 Law school graduates become eligible to practice law by satisfying the licensing requirements of the jurisdiction(s) in which they intend to practice.
 See the frequently-asked questions for advice about selecting a major that fits your interest in law.